ODreyBren/Chapter-4---Exploring-the-Causes-of-New-Selectorates-in-Political-Party-Leadership-Races/README.md

-#  a new variable that identifies changes nSelectorate
+#  a new variable that identifies changes nSelectorate.
+Variable name: `ref_nselectorate`
 pdata <- pdata %>%
   arrange(yearLdrVote) %>%
   group_by(jurisdiction, party) %>%
   mutate(ref_nselectorate = ifelse(c(0, diff(nSelectorate)) != 0, 1, 0)) %>%
   ungroup()

 #a new variable that identifies the type of change.
 Where a positive value woud mean decentralization and a negative value would be centralization.
 The number represents how many levels of change on the selectorate scale.
+Variable name: `ref_nselectorateDirection`

 pdata <- pdata %>%
   arrange(yearLdrVote) %>%